gabberiel/cytokine_activity/MATLAB/README.md

 ## More Info
 The script ``main_visualisations.m``, is containing cells for plotting and evaluating the different parts of the preprocessing.
 High-pass filter, cardiac/neurally-enhanced signal, thresholds etc.

-The ``readme_visualisations.pdf`` file is a short powerpoint presenting visualisations of the different steps in the preprocessing.
+The ``readme_visualisations.pdf`` file is a short powerpoint presenting visualisations of the different steps in the preprocessing together with some results from the python code.

 Main steps in **Adaptive threshold:**